EasyPost/easypost-node/README.md

 const EasyPost = require('@easypost/api');
 ```

+You can alternatively download the various built assets from this project's [releases page](https://github.com/EasyPost/easypost-node/releases).

 ## Compatability

 By default, @easypost/api works with Node v6 LTS.
 To include for other versions